scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Empty Path Type {#empty}

 The `Empty` path type (`PathType=0`) is used to send traffic within an AS.
-It has no additional fields - i.e. it consumes 0 bytes on the wire.
+It has no additional fields - i.e., it consumes 0 bytes on the wire.

 One use case of the `Empty` path type lies in the context of [link-failure detection](#scion-bfd).